 |Meeting & Task Scheduler|

-The Silver plan costs a competitive $12.50 per user per month and includes Pipedrive’s signature visual pipeline, formatted to fit within the palm of your hand, as well as seamless integration with the mobile app.
+The Silver plan costs a competitive $12.50 per user per month and includes Pipedrive’s signature visual pipeline, formatted to fit within the palm of your hand, as well as seamless integration with the desktop app.
 Users can access their contacts and to-do lists, log conversations and notes, and see lead insights at a glance.
-However, the Silver plan lacks more robust reporting features, like product statistics, found in its higher-tiered plans.
+However, the Silver plan lacks more robust reporting features, such as product statistics, found in its higher-tiered plans.

 As a result, the Silver plan is best for businesses that are looking for a way to better manage their leads as well as their contacts while in the field.
 It is also best for teams that do not require more advanced reporting features like product statistics.

 The Gold Plan adds email tracking capability to Pipedrive’s contact management platform.
-The Gold plan also provides account insights gleaned from public profiles and lead scoring, which can help you better focus your follow-up efforts on the leads who are most ready to buy.
+The Gold plan also provides account insights gleaned from public profiles and provides a detailed, at-a-glance view of all the specific information for the contact record.
 The Gold plan also provides insights into your products, such sales splits and average discount.

-The Platinum plan offers the same features as the Gold plan, but includes additional sales forecasting functionality and advanced reporting features for $62.50 per user per month.
-The Platinum plan also lets you set specific permissions based on roles and access to live phone support.
+The Platinum plan offers the same features as the Gold plan but includes additional sales forecasting functionality and advanced reporting features for $49.17 per user per month.
+The Platinum plan also lets you set specific security permissions based on roles and access to live phone support.

 As the Platinum’s chief benefit over the less expensive plans is its additional analytics, role-based permissions, and support, it is best for hierarchical teams.
 It is also best for teams that have truly unique requirements for sales management.
-Read our article on Sales Management Strategies for tips on how to make your hierarchical team a quota-busting machine.
+You can read our article on Sales Management Strategies for tips on how to make your hierarchical team a quota-busting machine using CRM analytics.

 What Pipedrive Is Missing

-Pipedrive lacks lead assignment and lead-based routing functionality (which makes it less suited for account-based sales requiring multiple points of contacts) and it also lacks push notifications like those offered by the Freshsales app.
+Pipedrive lacks lead assignment and lead-based routing functionality (which makes it less suited for account-based sales requiring multiple points of contacts), and it also lacks lead scoring like what’s offered by Freshsales.
 The mobile app also does not currently sync with MS Exchange calendars, though that feature is currently in development.